 Invest your summers in an intensive and impactful educational experience that prepares you for a lifetime of leadership.

 The Klingenstein Center's Two-Summers Master's Degree Program is a five-semester graduate program that allows you to maintain your current employment in your independent or international school while earning your degree.
-You'll attend five weeks of classes in each of your two summers at Teachers College, Columbia University and engage in project-base coursework in the academic year between the summers and in the fall semester after the second summer.
+Modeled on executive professional learning programs, you'll attend five weeks of intensive, all-day classes in each of your two summers at Teachers College, Columbia University.
+During the school year you will work individually on a projects strengthening your independent learning muscles and putting into practice what you have learned the previous summer.

 As part of a diverse cohort of aspiring leaders you'll engage in classes, case-studies, affinity group work, and peer-coaching and mentoring in a supportive community.